Sydney-Informatics-Hub/hello-nextflow/docs/day2/04_multiqc.md

 !!! question "Exercise"

-    Add the workflow scope for `MULTIQC`.
+    Add the workflow scope for `MULTIQC` with `all_qc_ch` as input.
 Do not assign this to a variable as it is the final process in our workflow.

     ??? note "Solution"